ContainerSSH/containerssh.github.io/docs/advanced/metrics.md

 You can configure Prometheus to grab the following metrics:

 `containerssh_auth_server_failures`
-: Number failed requests to the authentication server since start.
+: Number of failed requests to the authentication server since start.

 `containerssh_auth_success`
 : Number of successful authentications since start.
 Contains labels for `authtype` (`password` or `pubkey`) and `country` (see below).